You’ve set up your practice Facebook page properly and gained some followers, but it doesn’t seem to be producing many new patients. What’s going on?

 What Not to Expect from Facebook

 Sure, Facebook can generate new patients.
 But it’s not your sole source for marketing.
 In fact, it’s not even your primary source.
-Far from it.

-So what is the number-one source for getting new patients online?
+What is the number-one source for getting new patients online?
 Google.
 This is where most prospective patients search for healthcare providers.
 They’ll search something like “chiropractor in Chicago” to find a list of practices located near them.
 They can then browse through a number of websites to find the chiropractor they feel most comfortable visiting.

 Prospective patients would have to already know your practice name to find you in a Facebook search.
-Existing patients might be able to find you, or those with the direct link to your page, but not likely prospective patients (unless you activate Facebook ad campaigns.)
+Existing patients might be able to find you, or those with the direct link to your page, but not likely prospective patients (unless you run Facebook ad campaigns.)

 What Facebook Can Do For Your Practice